Drone LiDAR Surveying

 There are differences in mission planning due to the requirements for LiDAR and photogrammetry; this can be the difference between survey-grade and OK results.

-Drone LiDAR surveys are often used on overgrown greenfield sites or before requested planning permission.
-Construction companies and developers can leverage the benefits of this technology as part of the planning and construction process.
+Drone LiDAR surveys are often used on overgrown greenfield sites or before requesting planning permission.
+Construction companies and developers can leverage the benefits of this technology as part of the planning and construction processes.

 LiDAR mapping comes into its own when vegetation or forest canopy penetration is required.
 Regular drone camera sensors will only see the top of the trees or the long grass in an overgrown field, and LiDAR can penetrate through the canopy of vegetation until it hits the hard surface of the ground.

-LiDAR technology can give all sorts of data, and if the collection is done right, it can even lead to the measurement of tree trunks from the resulting point cloud.
+LiDAR technology can give all sorts of data, and if the collection is correctly carried our, it can even lead to the measurement of tree trunks from the resulting point cloud.

-Drone LiDAR surveys generates millions of data points, each having a georeferenced value.
+Drone LiDAR surveys generate millions of data points, each having a georeferenced value.
 These values are then compared with the other data points in the set, and many calculations are derived from them.
-Stockpile volumetrics, distance measurements, slope length and angle, building heights and features such as windows and doors can all be extracted from the data set.
+Stockpile volumetrics, distance measurements, slope length and angle, building heights, and features such as windows and doors can all be extracted from the data set.

 There is no simple answer to a drone lidar price, but generally, the size of the site or area to be surveyed will determine the pricing.
-The bigger the site, the more planning and flight time required; More data will be captured on more significant sites, meaning more ground control to be placed and recorded.
+The bigger the site, the more planning and flight time are required.
+More data will be captured on more significant sites, meaning more ground control will be placed and recorded.
 More significant sites generate more extensive data sets, which take longer to process.
 We generally price jobs based on sizing bands.
-Under 50 acres, 50 – 100 acres etc. The required deliverables also determine the price.
+Under 50 acres, 50 – 100 acres, etc. The required deliverables also determine the price.

 Drone LiDAR surveys are not suitable in all situations.